Boris Dittrich: Post-parliamentary career

 In early 2007 Dittrich became Advocacy Director of the Lesbian, Gay, Bisexual & Transgender (LGBT) Rights Program at Human Rights Watch in the Headquarters of the non-governmental organization in New York City.

 Dittrich worked on different levels to achieve non-discrimination and equal rights for LGBT people.
 On a national level he supports grass roots organizations to achieve the goals they set out in their country specific context.
 For instance when groups in Cameroon asked Human Rights Watch to research the effects of the law that criminalizes homosexual conduct in that country.
 The research resulted in a joint report that Dittrich and the groups’ representatives discussed at a national level with the Cameroonian prime minister, minister of Justice, members of Parliament, and other stakeholders.
 On an international level Dittrich presented the findings from the report on Cameroon to the UN Human Rights Committee in Geneva.

 In New York he co-organized yearly events at the United Nations to celebrate International Human Rights Day on December 10.
 In 2007 he chaired the event that introduced the Yogyakarta Principles to the UN in New York.
 The 2008 event introduced a joint statement by 66 countries to denounce violence and discrimination against people because of their sexual orientation or gender identity.
 In 2009 the Holy See took the floor and called upon the more than 76 countries in the world to decriminalize homosexual conduct.
 The events became increasingly important.
-In 2010 and 2012 former UN secretary-General Ban Ki Moon gave the opening address.
+In 2010 and 2012 former UN secretary-general Ban Ki Moon gave the opening address.
 In all events human rights defenders from different parts of the world shared their personal stories about how discriminatory laws and practices influenced their lives.
 In most cases also positive examples of activism were given to inspire the hundreds of attending diplomats.

 Mid 2013 Dittrich moved from New York to Berlin, Germany where he continued to work as global advocacy director of the LGBT Rights Program at Human Rights Watch until October 2018.

 Renewed political career

 In 2019 Dittrich was elected as senator in the Dutch Senate for his political party D66.
-His four years’ term started on June 11.
+His four year term started on June 11.
+Dittrich was chosen First Vice-President of the Senate on 14 October 2025.